Asomeones222/WiiLM/README.md

 The `.dol` is the Wii executable.

+## Acknowledgment
+This project is a fork of https://github.com/aarossig/ullm

+aarossig's project already addressed the endianness problem which helped me a lot

 ## Finally
 The code is kinda messy but dw ur smart and will manage.